Techzaa-Interview/Backend-Interview-QnA/README.md

 5. **How does PHP handle file uploads and what are the common configuration options for managing uploads?**

 6. **What is the purpose of the `mysqli` extension in PHP and how does it differ from `PDO`?**

+7. **How can you manage and optimize database connections in a PHP application?**